Uganda

 An ACA is an agreement where the United States bars asylum seekers from applying for U.S. asylum and sends them to a third country to apply for protection there.
 U.S. law governing “safe third country” agreements provides that asylum seekers cannot be sent to third countries for assessment of their asylum claims unless they would be safe from persecution and have access to full and fair asylum procedures.
 The current and former Trump administrations have repeatedly entered into ACAs with countries that do not meet these requirements.
 The agreement with Uganda is being challenged in U.T. v.
 Bondi, which challenges the legality of several aspects of the ACAs purportedly entered into under the safe third country provision of U.S. law.
 This includes a Department of Homeland Security (DHS) 2019 interim final rule purporting to authorize the ACAs (ratified by DHS in 2025), DHS guidance implementing them, and designations finding that countries with which the United States has ACAs provide access to a “full and fair” asylum system.
 U.T. v.
 Bondi began as a challenge to ACAs during the first Trump administration as U.T. v.
 Barr.

-The U.S.-Uganda relationship is shaped by a range of economic, political, and diplomatic considerations.
+The U.S.-Uganda relationship is shaped by a range of economic, political, and diplomatic considerations that may have influenced Uganda’s decision to sign and implement the ACA agreement with the United States.
 Uganda has sought to lower U.S. tariffs on its exports and to regain eligibility under the African Growth and Opportunity Act (AGOA).
-Uganda also appears interested in increasing U.S. humanitarian and development assistance, removing the restrictions on non-immigrant visas, including the 90-day limit, and in lifting of visa sanctions imposed on certain Ugandan officials.
-Beyond economic and visa-related concerns, the Ugandan government may be motivated by a desire to enhance its international legitimacy and to avoid U.S. criticism of its electoral conduct in the lead-up to the 2026 national elections.
+Uganda also seemed interested in increasing U.S. humanitarian, health, and development assistance, removing the U.S. pause on immigrant visa adjudication and restrictions and fees on non-immigrant visas, including the 90-day limit, and in lifting of visa sanctions imposed on certain Ugandan officials.